javierez/vesta/public/claude/PRPs/executions/portal-settings.md

 ## Goal

-Create a comprehensive portal settings configuration feature in the account-admin section.
+Create a comprehensive portal settings configuration feature in the account-admin section:/Users/javierperezgarcia/Downloads/vesta/src/app/(dashboard)/account-admin/portals/page.tsx .
 The feature should provide a tab-based interface for configuring Fotocasa, Idealista, and general portal settings, including watermark configuration.
 The settings will be stored in the accounts table's portal_settings JSON field and provide real-time form state management with save/saved states.

 ## Why